-See Documentation Roadmap for Avaya Virtual Services Platform 4000 Series, NN46251-100 and Documentation Reference for VSP Operating System Software, NN47227-100 for a list of the documentation for these products.
+The ONA works only with the Avaya Virtual Services Platform 4000 Series.
+For more information about configuring features, refer to the VOSS documentation.
+See Documentation Reference for VSP Operating System Software, NN47227-100 for a list of all the VSP 4000 documents.